See my Bellingham menu.

 Some are disappointed by the weather.
 They come expecting a "lush green" environment, but forget the fact that a "cool damp" climate is needed to pay for that environment.
 Often it doesn't rain that hard, but we get our rain "one drop at a time."
 There are times when it feels like it is always threatening to rain, but never does.
 One can give up outdoor plans, due to threatening skies, only to have the sun come out a few hours later; as if to laugh at one for canceling plans.
 From July into September, the weather can be sunny and dry.
 These days, late summer can bring forest fire smoke, yes even to Bellingham.
 It's been quite bad on certain recent years.

 Others find the local job market disappointing.
-In Bellingham it is not unusual to find someone with advanced degrees working as a waiter.
+In Bellingham it's not unusual to find someone with advanced degrees working as a waiter.
 There seems to be a tremendous oversupply of highly qualified people for the local job market.
 It may not be easy to find high paying work, but there are a lot of interesting and highly educated people around.
 For those willing to count "quality of life" as much of their compensation, it can be a treat.
 Since 2020 more and more Bellingham folks work online at jobs that are based who knows where.

 Western Washington University, with its 15,000, or so, students, plays a big part in the economy.
 Bellingham also has a technical college, a community college, Northwest Indian College out at the Lummi Reservation and some other learning places.
 It draws interesting people from all over the country.
 On the other hand, the educational institutions, themselves, create a large share of the professional jobs.
 The area's largest employer is Peace Health which runs Saint Joseph's Hospital.
 Much of the rest of the local economy is retailing.
 Students who graduate from local institutions of higher learning often try to go to work for those institutions after they graduate.

 Blue collar, white collar, grey collar ?